 Neon tubes are connected in series.
 In such a connection, a failure of one receiver (neon system) causes an open circuit and thus the remaining receivers (neon systems) to be out of operation.
 Usually, the tubes are not completely damaged (voltage still flows through them) and such damaged neon signs look as follows: the damaged system does not glow at all and the systems on its right and left side glow slightly (the closer to the damaged tube the weaker, the closer to the transformer/power supply the brighter).
 Therefore, it is easy to diagnose which neon system is defective.

-It is a normal phenomenon in the case of neon tubes filled with an argon-neon mixture (illumination colours such as white, yellow, orange, pink, blue, turquoise, violet, green), which starts to occur around +7°C and results from the chemical characteristics of Argon gas.
-The more the temperature drops below +7°C, the less intensive the glow (in a different shade) of the whole tubes, and the closer the temperature to this limit value, the more visible only less intensive is the glow (in a different shade) of the ends of the neon tubes.
-When the temperature returns to a level higher than +7°C (and remains at this level for at least a few days and nights), the tubes will glow normally and with equal brightness again.
+It is a normal phenomenon in the case of neon tubes filled with an argon-neon mixture (illumination colours such as white, yellow, orange, red, pink, blue, turquoise, violet, green), which starts to occur around +10°C and results from the chemical characteristics of Argon gas.
+The more the temperature drops below +10°C, the less intensive the glow (in a different shade) of the whole tubes, and the closer the temperature to this limit value, the more visible only less intensive is the glow (in a different shade) of the ends of the neon tubes.
+When the temperature returns to a level higher than +10°C (and remains at this level for at least a few days and nights), the tubes will glow normally and with equal brightness again.
 This type of neon sign behaviour occurs at random and is not subject to warranty claims.

 For several years we have been observing that during the summer period, some neon signs near the water swarm with small flies, which most often gather near the electrodes (they are probably attracted by light or temperature, which is the highest on this part of the tube).
 Since insects get killed by high voltage (and new ones keep appearing), a cocoon is formed at the electrodes over time, which in extreme cases ignites and damages the neon tubes.
 Such failures are not covered by the warranty.
 The solution to the problem is to periodically clean the areas where insects are found with a soft brush or protect the neon signs with transparent Plexiglass/polycarbonate covers (if technically possible).